Vision-At-SEECS/Fish-Behavior-Analysis-for-Disease-Detection-using-AI/readme.md

 Dataset comprises of  various real-time video footages of rainbow trout available that can be utilized for training deep learning models for fish detection, tracking, or behavior analysis.

-The code required to train the models from scratch can be found in the supporting materials, specifically under the "colab training - file" folder.
-By using this code, you can obtain the weights and set up the models as per your needs.

 Alternatively, if you prefer to use pre-trained models, you can directly request them from the authors.
-Once obtained, simply place the trained models in the designated "trained_models" folder for seamless integration into your project.

 ## Step1: Fish segmentation using detectron2